ppetrovtv/pine_script_docs/source/language/Declaring_functions.rst

 Multi-line functions
 --------------------

-Pine also support multi-line functions with the following syntax:
+Pine also supports multi-line functions with the following syntax:

 .. code-block:: text